wp-plugins/yith-woocommerce-wishlist/README.txt

 == Upgrade notice ==

-= 2.0.6 =
+= 2.0.7 =

-* Added: system to overwrite wishlist js
+* Added: WP 4.2.1 support
-* Added: trailingslashit() to wishlist permalink
+* Added: WC 2.3.8 support
-* Added: chinese translation
+* Added: "Added to cart" message in wishlist page
-* Added: "show_empty" filter to get_wishlists() method
+* Added: Portuguese translation
-* Fixed: count wishlist items
+* Updated: revision of all templates
-* Fixed: problem with price inclusive of tax
+* Fixed: vulnerability for unserialize of cookie content (Warning: in this way all the old serialized plugins will be deleted and all the wishlists of the non-logged users will be lost)
-* Fixed: remove from wishlist for not logged user
+* Fixed: Escaped add_query_arg() and remove_query_arg()
-* Fixed: twitter share summary
+* Removed: use of pretty permalinks if WPML enabled